Key insider: 2 men were 'very eager' to kidnap Gov. Whitmer

 “No,” Garbin replied.
 “Very eager to continue forward with it.”

+During a first round of testimony Tuesday, Garbin said he and Fox were at a gun-rights rally at the Michigan Capitol in June 2020, months before their arrest.

+“Adam Fox had mentioned storming the Capitol building and arresting elected officials and holding them on trial for their crimes and treason,” Garbin said. “(A) particular elected official would be Gov. Gretchen Whitmer.
+Hang her on public TV for the world to see.”

-Garbin’s testimony was tighter than in the first trial.
+Garbin’s testimony this week was tighter than in the first trial.
 Last spring he said kidnapping the Democratic governor could be the “ignition” for civil war and “prevent Joe Biden from winning the presidency.”

 But Kessler didn’t ask questions to draw out those answers Tuesday or Wednesday.